Balances bikes are perfect for kids to learn the basics of balance that’s needed for biking on two wheels.

 You can find brakes on more expensive balance bikes.
 Kids can use their feet to slow down a balance bike if they need to.

-Brakes, however, can prepare a child to ride a pedal bike which already has brakes.
+Brakes, however, can prepare a child to ride a pedal bike that already has brakes.
 Not to mention the fact that you can save your kids’ footwear and prevent injuries.

 There are very few manufacturers who offer front brakes.
 Make sure to first teach your kid how to use these.

 Our tip: If your kids have younger siblings, consider buying a balance bike with brakes for the older one.
 That way, you can get a bike for the younger one and train your older one to use brakes.